-WARNING: To reduce the risk of injury from electric shock hazards, do not open this enclosure
+WARNING: To reduce the risk of injury from electrical shock hazards, do not open this enclosure.

-This symbol on an RJ-45 receptacle indicates a network interface connection.
+Any RJ-45 receptacle marked with these symbols indicates a network interface connection.

-WARNING: To reduce the risk of electric shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into this receptacle.
+WARNING: To reduce the risk of electrical shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into this receptacle.

-This symbol indicates the presence of a hot surface or hot component.
-If this surface is contacted, the potential for injury exists.
+Any surface or area of the equipment marked with these symbols indicates the presence of a hot surface or hot component.
+Contact with this surface could result in injury.